 the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
 Just as an air traffic control system at a busy airport safely manages the arrivals and departures of many aircraft on multiple runways, the brain needs this skill set to filter distractions, prioritize tasks, set and achieve goals, and control impulses.

-The center for the developing child at Harvard University agrees — their recommendations for 5 to 7-year-olds include many kinds of games including games that challenge memory skills, attention skills, quick-response games, strategy games, logic and reasoning games, guessing games, and I spy games.
+Games that challenge memory skills, attention skills, quick-response games, strategy games, logic and reasoning games, guessing games, and I spy games are all games that give kids the opportunity to practice executive function skills.
 I’ve included a link to their activity guide at the bottom of this post.

 Some of the games on this list will be too hard for a 5-year-old, but they will grow into it soon.
 To truly practice these skills you want a game that is challenging for your child, but not too challenging– something that they can master with practice.